LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0503_Manage_Log_Collection.md

     Send-AzureStackDiagnosticLog -FilterByRole Storage
     ```

+    >**Note**: Do not wait for the upload to complete but instead proceed to the next step.
+The log collection will fail.
+This is expected since the target Azure subscription is not directly accessible from the lab environment.

     >**Note**: You have the option of filtering by role as well as specify the time window for which logs should be collected.
 For details, refer to [Diagnostic log collection](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-diagnostics).